 How to Maintain Your Composite Deck

 If some of the areas of your deck are in constant shade, they may eventually develop mold because composite decking doesn’t absorb moisture.
-Keep an eye on these areas and apply a diluted bleach solution at first signs of trouble.
+Keep an eye on these areas and apply a diluted bleach solution at the first sign of trouble.

 Long-term Value of a Composite Deck